jermbo/JavaScriptMeetup/RESTful-CRUD/README.md

 npm i -S json-server
 ```

-While that was installing I created a json file that will eventually store my data.
+While that was installing I created a JSON file that will eventually store my data.

 ```JSON
 {